 1. What is J-LEV?

-J-LEV is a cohort-based leadership development program designed for young professionals who want to take their participation in Jewish community leadership to the next level through a series of interactive and engaging sessions around Jewish values and wisdom.
+J-LEV is a cohort-based leadership development program designed for professionals who want to take their participation in Jewish community leadership to the next level through a series of interactive and engaging sessions around Jewish values and wisdom.
 Participants will advance their leadership skills, learn about San Antonio Jewish partnering agencies, lay leadership opportunities, build relationships with their peers, and put that knowledge into action.

 2. What does J-LEV Stand for?

-J-LEV is an acronym for Jewish-Leadership, Jewish-Engagement, and Jewish-Values.
+J-LEV is an acronym for Jewish-Leadership, Jewish-Engagement and Jewish-Values.
 LEV in Hebrew means heart and participants in J-LEV are committed to the success of Jewish San Antonio.
 J-LEV’s role is to act as a voice and “heart” to ensure a vibrant future through leadership, Jewish values, and knowledge about our city’s Jewish agencies.

-If you answered "yes" to the above, then J-LEV is for you!
+J-LEV is for you!

 The first cohort kicked off in the fall with participants Ben Alterman, Hollie Lyko, Kelly Petlin Beaty, Zachary Roth, and Shannon Seglin.
 Following completion of the program, Kelly Petlin Beaty began serving on the JFSA Board and Shannon Seglin is now co-chair of Temple Beth-El's Sisterhood